chengkuangan/Tutorials/camel-dbz/simulator/README.md

 # Simulator

-Simulate new order creation in PostgreSQL database.
+This provide simulator app to randomly create new order in the PostgresSQL `order` table.